facebookresearch/CodeGen/docs/transcoder.md

 ## Results
 Our CA@1 results with the models we provide for beam size 1 (i.e. greedy decoding) and 10 (using length_penalty = 0.5 for beam size 10).
 The CA@N metrics may vary slightly due to timeouts.
-Our results for TransCoder are sligthly different from those of the original paper due to code and libraries updates.
+Our results for TransCoder are sligthly different from those of the original paper due to small changes in our test set and code.
 The model trained from DOBF was selected based on the validation score for Java -> Python.

 <table>